If you are reading this then chances are you have heard about WordPress but don’t know exactly what is WordPress?

 The WordPress core is constantly updated to keep it secure and to add more functionality to WordPress.
 Every time there is an update, you can simply update your WordPress installation directly from the admin panel.

 Learning More About WordPress – The WordPress Community

 WordPress has a huge community supporting it.
 You can learn more about WordPress from support forums and mailing lists.

 You can also attend or volunteer at WordCamp near your location.
 WordCamps are free to low-cost live events organized by WordPress users to educate everyone about WordPress.
 They take place all around the world.
 You can check out the nearest WordCamp to you on the official WordCamp site.

-Or you can read this WordPress tutorial for beginners to learn WordPress.
-If you are still wondering whether WordPress is the right choice for you, you can read about 27 reasons why you should use WordPress.
+And if you are still wondering whether WordPress is the right choice for you, you can read about 27 reasons why you should use WordPress.